airdish29/math1A/docs/2-3/index.md

 ---
 layout: default
-title: "Section 2.2: The Limit of a Function"
+title: "Section 2.3: Calculating Limits Using the Limit Laws"
 has_children: true
 ---
 # The Limit of a Function